nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![EditDeadlineCommandSequence](images/EditDeadlineCommandSequence.png)

+### Repeating tasks feature

+The repeating tasks function extends NUS To-Do List allowing tasks to be listed as repeating for a certain number of occurrences.
+It is facilitated by the TaskList, Storage and Command classes.
+It implements the `TaskList#setRepeatDuration()` which sets the number of times the task is to repeat, and `TaskList#checkRepeatingTasks()` to check for tasks stored in the TaskList for repeat settings.

+Given below is an example usage scenario and how the repeating task mechanism will behave at each step.

+Step 1.
+The user launches the application for the first time.
+There are no existing tasks read by the program.

+Step 2.
+The user executes `add survey -due 20-03-2023 23:59 -rep 3` command to add a task to the To-Do List.
+The `add` command calls `TaskList#addTask()`, which causes a new Task to be added to the existing TaskList.

+Step 3.
+The user then exits the program with the saved TaskList.

+Step 4.
+The user opens the program a week after the set deadline of the `survey` task.
+Upon program startup, it checks if any tasks in the TaskList have a repeat count of > 0.
+Since the existing task fulfils the condition, a new task with the same description `survey` will be created, with a deadline of 1 week from the original deadline appended to the task. (i.e `27-03-2023 23:59`).
+The repeat count of the original `survey` task will be changed to 0, whilst the new `survey` task will have a repeat count of 2.

 ### List tasks sorted by deadline feature

 This ListTasksCommand extends NUS To-Do List with an automatic sorting feature that sorts all tasks in an ascending